-- Opportunity to discuss pros and cons of the project.
+- Opportunity to discuss the pros and cons of the project.

 - Creates commitment to the team’s decision.

-Often, there are too many lists of items for a team to work on at a single time.
+Often, there are too many lists of items for a team to work on simultaneously.
 Apply Multivoting when the group has a lengthy list of possibilities and wants to specify it in a small list for later analysis and discussion.
 It is applied after brainstorming for the purpose of selecting ideas.

-- List all of the possible choices that the team must decide from and eliminate if any duplicate exists.
-Use the Affinity diagram to manage a large number of ideas and to eliminate duplicates
+- List all possible choices the team must decide from and eliminate any duplicate that exists.
+Use the Affinity diagram to manage a large number of ideas and to spot duplicates.

 - Assign numbers to all ideas for recordkeeping

 - Decide how many votes each teammate will have

 - Participants normally have several choices equal to one-third of the listed items.
 Take the total number of ideas or items and divide by 3.
 This gives you the number of votes (v) each person gets.

 - Ex.
 12 items / 3 = 4 votes for each person

 - Each person has those number of votes to place on any of the options.